lugu/qiloop/doc/NOTES.md

 How does QiMessaging compares with:

-* **D-Bus**: Both QiMessaging and D-Bus allow introspection (i.e. it is possible to list of the services and their methods).
+* **D-Bus**: Both QiMessaging and D-Bus allow introspection (i.e. it is possible to list of services and their methods).
 Both have a concept of asynchronous notification.
 D-Bus have a well defined permissions system.
 QiMessaging doesn't includes permissions but has authentication.
 QiMessaging allows different applications to